Door Handle Not Springing Back - How To Fix a Door Handle Spring

 Loosen the screws slightly and operate the handles they should now return to the horizontal position.

-2 - The spring mechanism is not properly lubricated, preventing the handle from springing back to horizontal.
+2 - The door handle springs mechanism is not properly lubricated, preventing the handle from springing back to horizontal.

 Remove the levers from the door and holding the backplate in one hand operate the handle.
 If it is grinding or seizing apply